jdc4429/GPT-SoVITS-V2ProPlus-Windows/README.md

 Qwen3-TTS can now run under the GPT-SoVITS environment.
 Made changes to fix them working together.<br>
 Link to compatible Qwen3-TTS package: https://github.com/jdc4429/Qwen3-TTS-Windows

-Install in Powershell Administrator promt.<br>
-Use powershell script from inside conda env to install.<br>
+Use the Powershell script from inside the conda env to install.<br>

 The script may fail with an error stating requirements.txt failed but in my case it did install correctly, I just reran the<br>
 script again to get to completion message.
 Doing pip install -r requirements.txt did not make any changes or give any errors.<br>